People v. Murray: October 25, 2011: Day 17

-Next to the stand was Amir Dan Rubin, a hospital executive in Stanford, California.
-Chief Operating Officer for UCLA Medical Center in June 2009.
-Responsible for operation systems.
-He explained the layout of UCLA Medical Center, he worked in the administration area.
+Next on the stand was Amir Dan Rubin, a hospital executive in Stanford, California.
+Chief Operating Officer for UCLA Medical Center in June 2009 and responsible for operation systems.
+Rubin worked in the administration area.
+He explained the layout of UCLA Medical Center where he worked in the administration area.
 Rubin was paged when "a patient of interest" was brought to the emergency room.
 He proceeded to secure the area for privacy and security purposes.
 He was present at the hospital for a discussion about releasing a press release with CEO of AEG Live (Randy Phillips) and Jermaine Jackson.
 The statement was released by Jermaine Jackson in the basement of the hospital; it was stated that Michael Jackson had died.
 Rubin said that Murray suggested that the reason for death, "unknown," should be in the press release.

-Next to the stand was Brandon Keith Phillips, President and CEO of AEG Live, division of AEG, for nine and a half years.
+Next on the stand was Brandon Keith Phillips, President and CEO of AEG Live, division of AEG, for nine and a half years.
 He has worked in the entertainment industry for thirty years.
 AEG are the owners and operators of the Staples Center in Los Angeles and The O2 Arena in London.
 Phillips was responsible for profit and loss, booking talent for tours, making sure regional offices function properly as well as festival division.
 Phillips represented Jackson as an agent/consultant as early as 1993.
-Saw Jackson next in a meeting in 2007.